 As the use of fire modeling increases in support of day-to-day nuclear power plant (NPP) applications and fire risk analyses, the importance of verification and validation (V&V) also increases.
-V&V studies build confidence in a model by evaluating its underlying assumptions, capabilities, and limitations, and quantifying its performance in predicting the fire conditions that have been measured in controlled experiments.
+V&V studies build confidence in a model by evaluating its underlying assumptions, capabilities, and limitations; and quantifying its performance in predicting the fire conditions that have been measured in controlled experiments.

-This volume documents a V&V study for the Fire Dynamics Simulator (FDS), a computational fluid dynamics (CFD) model, for applications relevant to NPPs.
-Guidance has been provided by ASTM E 1355, Standard Guide for Evaluating the Predictive Capability of Deterministic Fire Models [Ref.
+This volume documents a V&V study for the field (CFD) model Fire Dynamics Simulator (FDS) for applications relevant to NPPs.
+Guidance has been provided by ASTM E 1355-04, Standard Guide for Evaluating the Predictive Capability of Deterministic Fire Models [Ref.
 1], including the basic structure of this report.

-FDS was developed, and is maintained, by the National Institute of Standards and Technology (NIST).
-Version 4 was officially released in July 2004, and several minor updates had been released as of the time of publication of this report.
-All of the simulations performed for the current V&V study were done with Version 4.06.
-With support from the U.S. Nuclear Regulatory Commission (NRC), the FDS Technical Reference Guide for Version 4 [Ref.
+FDS was developed and is maintained by the National Institute of Standards and Technology (NIST).
+Version 4 was officially released in July 2004, and several minor updates had been released at the time of publication of this report.
+All of the simulations performed for the current V&V study were done with version 4.06.
+With support from the US NRC, the FDS Technical Reference Guide for version 4 [Ref.
 2] was rewritten to follow the basic outline suggested by ASTM E 1355.
 However, the Guide does not specifically address NPPs.
-The primary purpose of this report is to document the accuracy of FDS in predicting the results of six sets of large-scale fire experiments that are relevant to NPPs.
-These results are found in Appendix A and discussed in Chapter 6 of this report.
-Chapters 2 through 5 provide brief summaries of corresponding chapters within the FDS Technical Reference Guide, which discuss the underlying theory and the numerical methods:
+The primary purpose of the present volume is to document the accuracy of FDS in predicting the results of six sets of large-scale fire experiments that are relevant to NPPs.
+These results are found in Appendix A and discussed in Chapter 6.
+Chapters 2-5 are brief summaries of corresponding chapters within the FDS Technical Reference Guide that discuss the underlying theory and the numerical methods: